 While it is tempting to keep your ad budget for your products/ services, remember that people are more likely to buy from a brand after reading its content.

 So, drive traffic to your content with ads as well.
 Some quick and effective ad methods:

 If you have the budget, use advertising to distribute your content.
 Ensure that you do your PPC keyword research well because Google ads are uber-competitive, and you don’t want to end up with ads that don’t convert.

 Facebook is also quite expensive.
 A lesser-used ad channel like Pinterest may be more effective if your users are active on that media.

 6. Repurpose your content: Create and share multiple forms of the same content.

 Here are some more ideas to repurpose your content:

-A key factor for content marketing success is visibility, leading to traffic, which will subsequently lead to business growth.
+A key factor for content marketing success is visibility, leading to traffic and business growth.

 4. Improve the user experience of your website

 The equation is simple.